 Still, arming yourself with information is important: You should always feel empowered to ask whatever questions may be on your mind to make sure you’re comfortable with the plan you’re selecting.

 Whether you’re new to Medicare or looking for a better plan, here are the top five topics to discuss with your advisor:

 At Keen, we believe strongly in choice.
 As an enrollee, the more insurance carriers your licensed advisor has access to the more options you have to choose between plans.
 Otherwise, they may be recommending a specific plan simply because it’s the only one they can sell.
 With that in mind, be sure to ask your advisor about which carriers they’re contracted with and whether there are any carriers they aren’t contracted with in your zip code.

 Planning an upcoming medical procedure?
 What about international travel?
 If so, be sure to ask if these are covered under the plan your advisor recommends.
 In some cases, there may be an option that can save you more money over the course of the next year, versus a plan that may look more appealing at first glance (like a $0 out of pocket plan).

-Many prospective enrollees forget to ask about ancillary benefits, but they can provide significant perks for some people, like transportation to and from medical appointments.
+Many prospective enrollees forget to ask about ancillary benefits and lesser-known Medicare benefits, but they can provide significant perks for some people, like transportation to and from medical appointments.
 Whether or not the benefits interest you, we strongly encourage learning more so that you can better understand your options.